USS Northampton (CA-26): Awards

 Northampton received six battle stars for World War II service.

 In fiction

 Northampton plays a prominent role in Herman Wouk's novel War and Remembrance as Victor Henry's first seagoing command in many years.
 The ship's operations in the book are identical to those in its real life.
 The novel includes a discussion of the design compromises imposed on the Northampton-class by the Washington Naval Treaty of 1922.
-The ship also figured prominently in the War and Remembrance (miniseries).
+The ship also figured prominently in the War and Remembrance television miniseries.

-Northampton was also used as a reference in the 1937 film Navy Blue and Gold, in which James Stewart played a seaman who was stationed on Northampton before being awarded an appointment to the U.S. Naval Academy at Annapolis.
-Stewart's character mentioned that he played football for Northampton, and that it was the fleet football champion.
+Northampton was also used as a reference in the 1937 film Navy Blue and Gold, in which James Stewart played a seaman who was stationed on Northampton before being awarded an appointment to the United States Naval Academy at Annapolis.
+Stewart's character mentioned that he played football for Northampton, and that she was the fleet football champion.